 b.
 The Investor Confidence Programs (ICP) provides a set of protocols that support development of Investor Ready Energy Efficiency™ (IREE) certified projects.
 This is certification is awarded to energy efficiency retrofit projects that increase investor confidence in project feasibility and returns on investment.
 The ICP Protocols standardize the technical requirements associated with project development by offering a roadmap consisting of required procedures and documentation.
 The ICP suite includes protocols to accommodate all sizes and scopes of commercial and multifamily.

-The verification toolkit specifies how to design verification into the project development and build process, including CalTRACK and ICP quality assurance activities implemented throughout various project design and build steps as shown in Figure 14.
+The verification toolkit specifies how to design verification into the project development and build process, including CalTRACK and ICP quality assurance activities implemented throughout various project design and build steps as shown.

 With funding from the California Energy Commission (CEC), in June of 2019 Tierra Resource Consultants completed an EV Ready Low-Income Multifamily Community Blueprint.
 The project will help decision makers accelerate the adoption of electric vehicles and the buildout...

 The Tierra team worked with Navigant Consulting, on the sample design, site recruitment, development and implementation of data quality control processes, data analysis, and s at 1,200 commercial sites for the 2014 Commercial Building Stock Assessment.
 The...